sadafkabir/sadafkabir.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a PhD candidate in the [Department of Industrial and Management Systems Engineering](https://imse.statler.wvu.edu/) at West Virginia University.
-I am interested in deep learning, machine learning (ML), mathematics, and statistical learning.
+I am interested in  machine learning (ML), deep learning, mathematics, and statistical learning.
 Currently, I am working on applications of deep learning in healthcare.

 Interests
 ----

 My special fields of interests are:

-- Data Mining
 - Machine Learning
+- Deep Learning
 - Artificial Intelligence
 - Clinical Outcome Prediction